neutrons/pystog/README.md

 Using tox for all stages of testing (all python versions and linting), just run:
 `tox`
-NOTE: You must have the version of python installed to run a test suite against that verion via tox.
+NOTE: You must have the version of python installed to run a test suite against that version via tox.
 Recommended way to install python versions is `pyenv`

 ### Linting